Head to Head

 The handle is what sets Hogue apart from its competitors.
-The handle is available in black or matte brown polymer and is forged in a single piece which creates a very strong foundation and eliminates the need for extra pieces like screws or a backspacer.
+The handle is available in black or matte brown polymer and is forged in a single piece, creating a very strong foundation and eliminating the need for extra pieces like screws or a backspacer.

 Hogue also offers a higher-end version of this knife but it carries a different name the EX01.
 And the handle feels and the balance is even better than the base model.
 So get the one that is better suited for your needs and preferences.

 Here’s my take on the comparison to the Paramilitary and the Manix.
 The Paramilitary 2 is James Bond, a style-and-a-half Bond who doesn’t wear a tuxedo and is more than a little bit sexy but supremely capable and deadly when necessary.
 If you like Rambo movies or have any affinity for the knives you saw in them, you’ll love the Manix.
 It has a wicked-looking carbon steel blade with a razor-sharp edge, and it will give you the confidence and edge you’ll need to chop firewood, cut rope, whittle, and more.